-But whoever you’re reaching out to, the point is to create engagement and excitement with your new hire to therefore minimise the likelihood of them ghosting you.
+But whoever you’re reaching out to, the point is to create engagement and excitement with your new hire to therefore minimize the likelihood of them ghosting you.
 Here are a few pointers:

 Whether you decide to just send one overall employee welcome email or you’re going to break it down into separate messages, here are some more things to include in an email to help an employee feel valued before they actually start work:

-The last two points in particular are designed to make them feel like part of the organisation already - meaning they will (hopefully) be less likely to ghost you.
+The last two points in particular are designed to make them feel like part of the organization already - meaning they will (hopefully) be less likely to ghost you.

 And that’s precisely why a genuine, friendly, helpful and warm employee welcome email is an important part of your candidate engagement and employee retention strategy.

-It will make new employees feel like part of the company right from the very start, it will help them connect with your organisation and people, and it might well just prevent any candidates who were considering ghosting you to realise that they’d potentially be making the biggest mistake of their career!
+It will make new employees feel like part of the company right from the very start, it will help them connect with your organization and people, and it might well just prevent any candidates who were considering ghosting you to realize that they’d potentially be making the biggest mistake of their career!